AhmedZayed35/Booking.com-Scrapper/README.md

 - data scraped:
   - hotel: name, price, address, location, rating, description, images, distnce from city center, city, country, and aminities.
-  - hotel rooms: facilities, name, images, price per night, max people per room, beds(not accurate), and size(not accurate)
+  - hotel rooms: facilities, name, images, price per night, max people per room, beds(not accurate), and size(not accurate).
+  - other data related to hotel map location

+- Notes:
-Note: I had to compromise on some data due to small time window
+  - I had to compromise on some data due to small time window.
+  - this was made specifically to collect data for another project.

+- libraries
+  - beautifulsoup4 4.12.0
+  - selenium 4.8.2

+python 3.11.0